Do children with Autism communicate with past lives?

 I say YES!

 I tell that story to lead you up to the fact that at that time in my life I did not speak much of Tommy.
 Those who knew him were all back in New York and I was in California.
 It was a way I handled it.
 If I did not talk about him in the past tense I could manipulate my mind to believing he was still just a phone call or plane ride away.
-The only evidence of him in our life was his FDNY photo on my nightstand.

 About a year ago we tucked Molly in bed for the night and came into our living room to enjoy that sweet time all warrior parents know and look forward to; adult television!
 We heard Molly chatting away.
 I recall saying something about it being time to go to sleep but she continued jabbering.
 A few moments later she called to me.
 I am standing in the doorway when she points to the spot directly beside me and proudly states in a louder voice than normal “there he is Mommy!”
 Here’s the rest of the conversation.